Homotopically unbounded disks for generic surface diffeomorphisms: Proofs of the main results

 \subsection{Proof of theorem 1}

 The proof of this theorem follows entirely from theorem \ref{repulsor0}.
 If $D$ is a $f$-periodic open disk which is a connected component of $\left( \overline{ W^s(z)}\right) ^c$ for some saddle $z$ with a full mesh, and the prime ends rotation number of $D$ is rational, then theorem \ref{repulsor0} implies that $\widehat{D}$ is a closed disk in whose boundary there are only finitely many periodic prime ends.
 Necessarily, some are accessible hyperbolic saddles and the remaining are sources.
-For such an accessible saddle $w\in \partial D,$ the whole stable manifold of $w$ is contained in $\partial D,$ some unstable branch at $w$ has a transversal intersection with $W^s(z)$ and one unstable branch at $w$ is contained in $D.$ So, $W^s(w)$ is accessible from $D.$ Clearly, sources might correspond to accessible hyperbolic periodic sources in $\partial D,$ but, necessarily, in case $D$ is unbounded, in some of these sources is hidden the unboundedness of $D.$ This means that for some sources in $\partial \widehat{D},$ any crosscut around it, is the boundary of an unbounded cross-section in $D,$ containing only that source among all periodic prime ends in $\partial \widehat{D}.$ $\Box $ 0.2truecm
+For such an accessible saddle $w\in \partial D,$ the whole stable manifold of $w$ is contained in $\partial D,$ some unstable branch at $w$ has a transversal intersection with $W^s(z)$ and one unstable branch at $w$ is contained in $D.$ So, $W^s(w)$ is accessible from $D.$ Clearly, sources in $\partial \widehat{D}$ might correspond to accessible hyperbolic periodic sources in $\partial D,$ but, necessarily, in case $D$ is homotopically unbounded, in any given neighborhood of some of these sources is "hidden the unboundedness of $D".$ By this, we mean that for some sources in $\partial \widehat{D},$ and any crosscut around one of them, the corresponding cross-section in $D$ is an homotopically unbounded disk.
+Moreover, $D$ minus the union of these particular homotopically unbounded cross-sections is always a homotopically bounded disk. $\Box $ 0.2truecm